AriFordsham/lens-wiki/Derivation.md

   mapped.mapped :: (Functor f, Functor g) => Setter (f (g a)) (f (g b)) a b
   ```

-  So you can use `mapOf (mapped.mapped)` to recover the original `fmap.fmap` above.
+  So you can use `over (mapped.mapped)` to recover the original `fmap.fmap` above.
 This lets you get away without using `Compose` to manually bolt functors to meet the shape requirements.

 * Another thing that we have won is that if we have a `Traversable` container, we can pass its `traverse` in
-to `mapOf` instead of a `Setter` for the container.
+to `over` instead of a `Setter` for the container.

 Setters form a category, using `(.)` and `id` for composition and identity, but you can use the existing `(.)` and `id` from the `Prelude` for them (though they compose backwards).